 Canadians believe mortgages will be harder to qualify for

 This piece of information wasn’t much of a surprise for us.
-With two interest rate increases from the Bank of Canada this year a new mortgage stress test from the Office of the Superintendent of Financial Institutions (OSFI) kicking in Jan.
+With two Bank of Canada interest rate hikes this year a new mortgage stress test from the Office of the Superintendent of Financial Institutions (OSFI) kicking in Jan.
 1, 2018, it’s no surprise people believe it’ll be harder to qualify for a mortgage in 2018.
 However, the surprise comes from the fact that only 59% of survey respondents believe it will become harder to qualify for a mortgage — meaning 41% of Canadians believe changes to mortgage rates and regulations will not impact their ability to get a mortgage.

 Canadians believe that housing prices will continue to go up